SakigamiYang/mega-project-list-solutions/README.md

 - [x] **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.

-- [ ] **Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.

-- [ ] **Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.

-- [ ] **Distance Between Two Cities** - Calculates the distance between two cities and allows the user to specify a unit of distance.
+- [x] **Distance Between Two Cities** - Calculates the distance between two cities and allows the user to specify a unit of distance.
 This program may require finding coordinates for the cities like latitude and longitude.

 - [x] **Complex Number Algebra** - Show addition, multiplication, negation, and inversion of complex numbers in separate functions.
 (Subtraction and division operations can be made with pairs of these operations.)
 Print the results for each operation tested.